darsain/sly/README.md

 #### sly:drag

-Event triggered on SLIDEE or scrollbar handle on dragging.
+Event triggered on a SLIDEE or a scrollbar handle on dragging.

 ```js
 $slidee.on( 'sly:drag', function( event, position ){ ... } );